-The future of public relations: 10+ best AI tools
+Future of public relations: 10+ best AI tools

-How to work with the robots, not against them
+How to work with the robots, not against them.

 AI isn't going anywhere.

 Not only is it not going anywhere, but it's also slated to change PR whether we're ready or not.
 And contrary to popular belief, AI isn't just chatbots and image generators (though it is definitely also chatbots and image generators).
-There are tons of extremely powerful and useful software and services that take advantage of artificial intelligence to make our lives easier.
+There are tons of extremely powerful and useful software and services that take advantage of artificial intelligence in public relations to make our lives easier.

 We know that the average PR professional is busy.
 Fortunately, you can leverage the power of AI through new (and not-so-new) tools that are only getting stronger all the time.
 Here are our top AI tools for PR professionals and agencies.